AnalyticalJosh/CognoRise-info-tech-Project-3/README.md

 5. What are the highest and lowest salaries for each job role?
 6. Create a summary table showing the count, average, median, and standard deviation of salaries for each job role.
 7. Analyze the trend of salaries over time if there is a date feature in the dataset.
 Use a line chart to visualize the trend.
-8. Create a histogram to visualize the distribution of salaries
+8. Create a bar chart to show the average salary for each job role.
-9. Create a bar chart to show the average salary for each job role.
+9. Visualize the counts for each job roles

 # DATA ANALYTICS TOOLS USED
 1. Microsoft Excel